tl;dr

 • the incident responder making fast decisions under pressure

-Example: a detection triggers an alert tagged T1059 (Command and Scripting Interpreter).
+Both often start with the same signal: an ATT&CK technique.
+For example, a detection triggers an alert tagged T1059 (Command and Scripting Interpreter).

 Why single-technique mapping is not enough

-Technique labels are useful for consistency, reporting, and control mapping.
+Technique labels are useful for consistency, reporting, and control mapping, but incidents are not single nodes.
+They are chains.

 If you want a deeper model for representing those chains explicitly, see Using ATT&CK Flow to Model the Procedure Layer Missing in ATT&CK.